The Resolved Structure of a Low Metallicity Photodissociation Region: Abstract

 \section{Abstract}

 Photodissociation Regions (PDRs) are key to understanding the feedback processes that shape interstellar matter in galaxies.
 One important type of PDR is the interface between \hii regions and molecular clouds, where far-ultraviolet (FUV) radiation from massive stars heats gas and dissociates molecules.
-Photochemical models predict that the C/CO transition occurs deeper in the PDR compared to the \htohtwo transition in low-metallicity environments, increasing the extent of CO-dark \htwo gas.
+Photochemical models predict that as metallicity decreases, the C/CO transition occurs at greater depths in the PDR compared to the \htohtwo transition, increasing the extent of CO-dark \htwo gas in low-metallicity environments.
 This prediction has been difficult to test outside the Milky Way due to the lack of high spatial resolution observations tracing \htwo and CO.
-This study examines a low-metallicity PDR in the N13 region of the Small Magellanic Cloud (SMC) where we spatially resolve the ionization front, the \htwo dissociation front, and the C/CO transition using $^{12}$CO J=2$-$1, 3$-$2 and [CI] (1-0) observations from the Atacama Large Millimeter/sub-mm Array (ALMA) and near-infrared spectroscopy of \htwo vibrational lines from the James Webb Space Telescope (JWST).
+This study examines a low-metallicity PDR in the N13 region of the Small Magellanic Cloud (SMC) where we spatially resolve the ionization front, the \htwo dissociation front, and the C/CO transition using $^{12}$CO J=2$-$1, 3$-$2 and [CI] 1-0 observations from the Atacama Large Millimeter/sub-mm Array (ALMA) and near-infrared spectroscopy of the \htwo 2.12 1-0 S(1) vibrational line, and H recombination lines from the James Webb Space Telescope (JWST).
 Our analysis shows that the separation between the H/\htwo and C/CO boundaries is approximately \seppc\ (equivalent to \separc at the SMC's distance of 62 kpc), defining the spatial extent of the CO-dark \htwo region.
 Compared to our plane-parallel PDR models, we find that a constant pressure model matches the observed structure better than a constant density one.
 Overall, we find that the PDR model does well at predicting the extent of the CO-dark \htwo layer in N13.
 This study represents the first resolved benchmark for low metallicity PDRs.

-\keywords{Photodissociation regions (1223), Interstellar medium (847), Dwarf galaxies (416)}
+\keywords{Photodissociation regions (1223), Interstellar medium (847), Dwarf galaxies (416)},